Start your walk around historical Dundee from the War Memorial at the traffic circle in Victoria St.

 This is a unique building, both architecturally and historically.
 It is the last remaining pre-Boer War theatre in KwaZulu-Natal.
 It was declared a national monument in 1989.
 This is a declared Provincial Heritage Site.

-Mohandas Gandhi was tried in this court on 11 November 1913 for inciting Indians to leave Natal and cross the border into the Transvaal (this was illegal for Indians as they required a permit) and sentenced to a £60 or 90 imprisonment with hard labour.
+Mohandas Gandhi was tried in this court in 1908 and again on 11 Nov 1913 for inciting Indians to leave Natal and cross the border into the Transvaal (this was illegal for Indians as they required a permit) and sentenced to a £60 or 90 imprisonment with hard labour.
 He chose the 90 days but the next day was sent by train to Pretoria.
 On 14 November he appeared before the magistrate in Volksrust.
 On 28 November he was back in Dundee addressing large crowds in the grounds of the Hindu temple.

 - Key available from Room 2 Dundee Police Station (next door)